 So there are two aspects of this, the way we perceive food and how it tastes – which is quite a personal experience – but also how we can build in healthcare in the way that you eat the right food, and the food that's good for you as well.

-I think that's an important aspect given that by 2020 we expect almost 80% of people to be obese, costing the NHS around £5bn per year.
+I think that's an important aspect given that by 2020 we expect almost 80% of people to be overweight or obese, costing the NHS around £5bn per year.

 Q – Is the main driver behind this that it could go some way to address obesity?

 Absolutely.
 We're talking about the morbidly obese.
 Ultimately, obese individuals have a lot of health complications, like diabetes, risks of developing cancer and cardiovascular disease, which cost a lot of money to treat as well.

 And their productivity is affected by this.
 If you think about human capital, which is the driving force of developed economies, if you have loss in productivity of the majority of your population, how can you compete globally?